CrystalExplorer

-CrystalExplorer or CE is a freeware designed to analysis the crystal structure with *.cif file format.
+CrystalExplorer (CE) is a freeware designed to analysis the crystal structure with *.cif file format.

 CE is helpful to investigate different areas of solid-state chemistry such as Hirshfeld surface analysis, intermolecular interactions, polymorphism, effect of pressure and temperature on crystal structure, single-crystal to single-crystal reactions, analyzing the voids present in crystal, and structure-property relationships.

 The graphical interface of CE towards the 3D crystal structure visualization aids in drawing the crystal structure with or without Hirshfeld surface.

 History

 CrystalExplorer launched as a graphical user interface which facilitates the visualization of interactions in molecular crystal structures.
 In 2006, M. A. Spackman's student Dylan Jayatilaka and coworkers presented a paper about their new crystallographic software in the occasion of 23rd European Crystallographic Meeting (ECM23) conducted in Leuven.
 This software was designed by School of Biomedical and Chemical Sciences, University of Western Australia, Nedlands 6009, Australia.
 From 2006 onward researchers started citing the program in their research papers.

 CrystalExplorer 2.1 designed for Mac OS X, Windows and Linux platforms for the analysis of crystal structures and can be used to investigate many areas of solid-state chemistry such as studying intermolecular interactions, polymorphism, the effects of pressure and temperature on crystal structures, single-crystal to single-crystal reactions, analyzing crystal voids, structure-property relationships, isostructural compounds, and calculate intermolecular interaction energies.

 Currently in 2020 September, there are more than 2000 research papers that cite CrystalExplorer software as per google scholar analysis.